NunoLealF/Serra/README.md

 This project has been released under the MIT license.
 For more information, please refer to the accompanying license agreement. <3

-*Last updated on August 29th 2024*
+*Last updated on September 15th 2024*